Medication Assisted Treatment

 Examples of some common trips can be found here.

-Phase II – Transition house
+Phase II – Pinnacle House

 As clients near the end of the first phase of their recovery, the focus begins to shift from treatment and skill-building to utilizing their new skills in the real world while at the same time completing their buprenorphine/naltrexone taper.
-Clients in Transition House still benefit from the overwhelmingly supportive community of the Real Recovery campus while being in a more independent setting.
+Clients in Pinnacle House still benefit from the overwhelmingly supportive community of the Real Recovery campus while being in a more independent setting.

 In Phase II, clients are transitioning back to being a full-time student or working a full-time job, often doing so for the first time while also engaged in a sober lifestyle and adjusting to a life of meaning and purpose.
 Our team supports them through this process to ensure a successful transition to independence and adulthood.
 As they near the end of their stay, clients are fully supported in finding their new path and seeking long-term housing options.